tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/产品简介/功能介绍_intl_en.md

 ### Private deployment

 Private deployment allows an enterprise to deploy systems directly to its own servers and save data locally.
 Chat provides the private deployment feature to assist enterprises in the deployment, implementation, and OPS of the private version.
-If needed, please apply for the [Chat private service](https://cloud.tencent.com/apply/p/kotpgwc3vq).

 >?To apply for the Chat private service, you need to log in with your root account of Tencent Cloud.